Apple posts big quarter on fast sales start for iPhone 12

 Part of the gain reflected pandemic-driven production problems that pushed back the release of the new iPhone until October and November.
 In past years, including 2019, Apple rolled out its new iPhones in late September, resulting in a spike in sales in an earlier quarter than how things unfolded last year.

 But analysts also believe the past quarter’s sales surge was driven by consumers’ strong desire to own one of the new models.
 If that is true, Apple could be on its way to its biggest year of iPhone sales since its 2014 release of the iPhone 6, which tantalized consumers with larger screens.
+Apple CEO described the consumer response to the iPhone 12 as “enthusiastic” during a conference call.

 Although it may seem counterintuitive to see a big sales upswing against the backdrop of a pandemic that has battered the economy and squeezed household budgets, Apple has several factors working in its favor.